-Therapy or Treatment: Group participation is a valuable supplement to professional care (whether that care includes medication, talk therapy, or other treatment methods) but is not a substitute for it.
+Not therapy or treatment Group participation is a valuable supplement to professional care (whether that care includes medication, talk therapy, or other treatment methods) but is not a substitute for it.
 Group members do not seek to diagnose one another, and DBSA and its support groups do not endorse or recommend the use of any specific treatments or medications.
-Each individual should work with his or her own health care professional(s) to determine his or her best possible treatment plan.
+Each individual should work with their own health care professional(s) to determine the best possible treatment plan.

-A Lecture by an Expert: Although some meetings feature guest speakers or special lectures, most DBSA groups are of the share-and-care variety, in which all are encouraged to share, if they wish to.
+Not a lecture by an expert Although some meetings feature guest speakers or special lectures, most DBSA groups are of the share-andcare variety, in which all are encouraged to share, if they wish to.

-A Religious Meeting or a 12-step Group: Group participants are not compelled to accept any particular set of beliefs or to follow any particular list of steps.
+Not a religious meeting or a 12-step group Group participants are not compelled to accept any particular set of beliefs or to follow any particular list of steps.
 It is understood that each person's path toward wellness is unique.

-A Pity Party: While participants often share the challenges of their lives and the feelings of hopelessness that accompany mood disorders, groups focus on day-by-day coping, not on self-pity.
+Not a pity party While participants often share the challenges of their lives and the feelings of hopelessness that accompany mood disorders, groups focus on day-by-day coping, not on self-pity.

 I found my DBSA support group at a very low point in my life.
 Through this and other support networks, I have gotten my life back together for the most part.
 I struggle with the illness on a daily basis, but I am functioning and again have hopes, dreams and aspirations.